Delhi Assembly Election 2020: Who Will Win Voters’ Heart From Sahadara Seat? Details Here

 Apart from poor traffic management, other issues including unauthorised colonies, slums and illegal constructions, old sewage system, water shortage during summers and frequent outages need to be addressed as soon as possible.

-The proximity of Shahdara to the UP border has turned in into a haven for criminals, who cross the border — from both sides — after committing petty crimes like theft and snatching, and heinous crimes such as murder and offences against women.
+The areas between Shahdara and Uttar Pradesh border have turned in into a haven for criminals, who cross the border — from both sides — after committing petty crimes like theft and snatching, and heinous crimes such as murder and offences against women.

 For the upcoming Delhi Assembly Election 2020, the Aam Aadmi Party (AAP) has re-nominated sitting MLA Ram Niwas Goyal, the Congress and the Bharatiya Janata Party (BJP) have named Narendra Nath and Sanjay Goyal, respectively for the polls.